-- Belfast (approximately 1,660 on-street parking spaces)
+- Belfast (around 1,300 on-street parking spaces)

-- Lisburn (approximately 240 on-street parking spaces)
+- Lisburn (around 240 on-street parking spaces)

-- Newry (approximately 440 on-street parking spaces)
+- Newry (around 440 on-street parking spaces)

-Whether using pay and display machines in a charged car park or CPZ, you must ensure that the ticket you buy is sufficient for the length of your stay.
+Whether using pay and display machines in a charged car park or CPZ, you must make sure that the ticket you buy is enough for the length of your stay.

 Additionally, pay and display machines in most border towns accept Euro coins.

-Motorcyclists are also expected to pay and display in CPZs and must, therefore, consider how best to display their ticket clearly whilst safeguarding it at the same time.
+Motorcyclists are also expected to pay and display in CPZs and must, therefore, consider how best to display their ticket clearly while safeguarding it at the same time.

-Details of how the service operates is provided on the pay and display machines at each location.
+Information on how the service operates is provided on the pay and display machines at each location.

-- To start you parking event, call 028 9575 7988 (local call rate charges apply)
+- to start your parking session, phone 028 9124 8440 (local call rate charges apply)

-- To stop parking, call the above number again
+- to stop parking, call the above number again

 It's important to note that: